dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/contributing/coding-style.md

 $ pipenv install --dev
 ```

-MajorityWorld uses the [pre-commit](https://pre-commit.com/#install) tool to check and automatically fix any formatting issue before creating a git commit.
+DrikGallery uses the [pre-commit](https://pre-commit.com/#install) tool to check and automatically fix any formatting issue before creating a git commit.

 Run the following command to install pre-commit into your git hooks and have it run on every commit: